ballerina-attic/ballerina-aks-deployment/README.md

 After the build is done, the docker image would have been created, and pushed to Docker Hub, and also the Kubernetes deployment artifacts would be generated as well.

 ## Deployment

+- Configuring AKS environment

-- Before deploying the service on AKS, you will need to setup the AKS environment to create the Kubernetes cluster and deploy an application
+Before deploying the service on AKS, you will need to setup the AKS environment to create the Kubernetes cluster and deploy an application.

 Let's start by installing the Azure command line utilities (CLI) in our local machine.
 Please refer to [Azure CLI Installation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) in finding the steps for the installation.